LanceWang12/Pytorch-tool/readme.md

 ## 3. How to train the model?
-(Take binary classification as example)
+(Take binary classification for example)

 ```python
 from torch_tool import compute_class_weight